 David Teems is the author of TYNDALE: The Man Who Gave God An English Voice [Thomas Nelson, 2012].
 His other books include MAJESTIE: The King Behind the King James Bible [Thomas Nelson, 2011], DISCOVERING YOUR SPIRITUAL CENTER: The Power of Psalm 119 [Leafwood Publishers, 2011], AND THEREBY HANGS A TALE: What I Really Know About the Devoted Life I Learned From My Dogs [Harvest House, 2010], and TO LOVE IS CHRIST: 365 Devotions [Thomas Nelson, 2005].

-Bigenre?
-Is that even a word?
 There are two sides to David Teems (more if you look close enough).
 Having made his living for years playing music, he began the slow migration to books.
 Published in 2005, music was shuttled off to the margins.
 In 2012, he was given old Martin guitar, one he played as a child.
 Re-infected, with the old guitar came the joy of music again, a joy he seems to have lost.
 With the five published books he’s written, he intends to record more music as well.
 His heart is literary.
 There is a lyric beneath all the noise.